Better Angels (NCIS): Production

 "Better Angels" is written by Gina Monreal and directed by Tony Wharmby.
 On the day the episode aired, executive producer Gary Glasberg revealed some insight, and said it was an emotional story "based on some real historical storytelling".
 The episode also featured "some terrific flashbacks to young Jackson Gibbs".

 Ralph Waite's return as Jackson Gibbs, the father of Leroy Jethro Gibbs, was announced by Glasberg on September 30, 2013.
-This episode marks Waite's final appearance as Jackson Gibbs, as the actor died on February 13, 2014.
+This episode marks Waite's final appearance as Jackson Gibbs, as the actor died on February 13, 2014, three months after this episode aired.

 Reception

 "Better Angels" was seen by 19.18 million live viewers at its November 5, 2013 broadcast, with a 2.9/8 share among adults aged 18 to 49.
 A rating point represents one percent of the total number of television sets in American households, and a share means the percentage of television sets in use tuned to the program.
 In total viewers, "Better Angels" was the highest rated show on the night it aired.

 Douglas Wolfe from TV Fanatic gave the episode 4.8/5 and stated that "the dynamic between Gibbs and his father proved to be the more compelling story [in the episode]. [...]
 I can't think of another such complicated - and therefore real - father-son relationship on TV right now.
 Gina Monreal - who wrote this episode - deserves high praise for getting it right."